 Instructions

-- Transfer the mixture to the bowl, add breadcrumbs.
-Stir until combined.
+- Transfer the mixture to a bowl and add ½ cup breadcrumbs.
+Stir until well incorporated.

 Shaping liver dumplings (2 methods):